Note: This is the Canadian version of our Guide to Small Business Sole Proprietorship Taxes. For the U.S. version, click here.

 - If you have employees, you must file your T4 and T4A information returns by the last business day in February.
 Your employees must also receive their copies by this date.
 (Failure to do so may result in penalties and/or fines.)

-- If you are a sole proprietor or you are incorporated with a December year end then you pay your business taxes through quarterly installments they are due on March 15, June 15, September 15 and December 15.
+- If you are a sole proprietor or you are incorporated with a December year end then you pay your business taxes through quarterly installments they are due on March 15, June 15, September 15 and December 15 (or the next business day immediately following).

 - Most partnerships with individuals as partners must file a partnership information return by the last business day in March.
 However, if you pass a certain revenue threshold or if the partners are corporations, you may need to file a T5103 Partnership Return, which may also have a different deadline.